SalomePlatform/shaper/src/ConstructionPlugin/doc/planeFeature.rst

 .. centered::
    **By other plane**

-In this case user has to select an already existing plane (planar face).
+A plane is created by selecting an already existing plane (planar face).
 There are following possibilities to define a new plane:

 .. image:: images/plane_by_distance_from_other_24x24.png
    :align: left